Your captions look perfect inside CapCut.

 Source footage corruption:

-- Original video has embedded flicker
+- The original video has embedded flicker

 - CapCut passes through or amplifies it